Victor Valley High School: Basketball

 Under Hall of Fame Coach Ollie Butler, the basketball program won 13 league titles and 605 games.
 From 1974 to 1983, the Jackrabbits won ten consecutive league titles between the Golden League and San Andreas League.
 At the time, it was the third longest streak in CIF-SS history and currently ranks ninth.
 In 1977 and 1978, the Jackrabbits made back-to-back appearances in the CIF-SS 2-A Basketball Championships, losing both times to Channel Islands High School.
 In 1987, the Jackrabbits played in the CIF-SS 2-A Basketball Semi-Finals, where they lost to eventual winner Woodbridge High School.
+The 2026, boys basketball team won the CIF 8A Championship.

 Three players were drafted to professional basketball.
 The first was Greg Hyder, the all-time leading scorer for Eastern New Mexico University and a third-round selection by the Cincinnati Royals of the NBA in the 1970 NBA draft.
 Greg would play one year in the NBA.
 Greg's younger brother, Jerry, who played alongside Greg at Eastern New Mexico University where they won the 1969 NAIA Basketball Championships, was selected in the 14th round by the Denver Rockets in the 1971 ABA Draft.
 The 1977 CIF-SS 2A Player of the Year, Tony Anderson, was selected in the seventh round by the New Jersey Nets in the 1982 NBA draft, after playing for UCLA.
 Neither Jerry Hyder nor Tony Anderson played professional basketball in the United States.
 The school's all-time leading scorer also played under Butler, Clyde "Scooty" Rivers (1978–1982), who went to play at the University of Utah.

 Coach Butler was elected into the SCIBA Hall of Fame in 1999 and the floor in the Keith Gunn Gymnasium is named in his honor.

-In 1996 the Jackrabbits played in their third CIF-SS Basketball Championship in the 1-AA large school division losing to Long Beach Jordan High School, 54-38.
+The Jackrabbits played in their third CIF-SS Basketball Championship in the 1-AA large school division losing to Long Beach Jordan High School, 54-38, in 1996.
+The 2026 Jackrabbits won the school's first CIF basketball championship defeating South El Monte High School, 78-47 in the CIF-SS Division 8 finals.

 Football

 The Jackrabbits compete annually against Apple Valley High School in the "Bell Game" and against Barstow High School in the "Axe Game".
 The Bell game has been played since 1969.
-Apple Valley leads the overall series 33-15.
+Apple Valley leads the overall series 39-17.
 The "Axe" game has been played since 1932 and is the longest high school rivalry game in the High Desert of Southern California.
-Barstow High School leads the series 51-44-4.
+Barstow High School leads the series 51-45-4.

 The Jackrabbits have played in two CIF-SS Championships.
 The first was in 1966 against Lawndale High School, which they lost 19-7.
 The second was in 1987 against Arroyo High School, where the Jackrabbits lost 7-3 in overtime.

 Two players from the school are tied for the CIF-SS longest run from scrimmage of 99 yards.
 The first was run in 1998 by Carl Brown and the second in 2002 by Curtis Rudd, Jr.